 Your risks may vary based on your overall health, the severity of your condition,

 and other factors.
-Ask your doctor about which risks apply most to you.
+Ask your healthcare provider about which risks apply most to you.

-How do I prepare for an anomalous coronary artery intervention?
+How do I get ready for an anomalous coronary artery intervention?

-Talk with your healthcare provider how to prepare for your procedure.
-Tell your healthcare
+Talk with your healthcare provider about how to get ready for your procedure.

-blood thinners.
 If you smoke, you’ll need to stop before your procedure.
-Talk with
+Talk with your healthcare

 You may need some tests before the procedure, such as:

-- Echocardiogram, to view heart and the blood flow through the heart
+Echocardiogram.
+This is done to see the heart and the blood flow through the heart.

-if more information about the blood vessels is needed
+Multidetector CT scan (MDCT) or cardiac MRI.
+These may be done if more information about the blood vessels is needed.

 What happens during an anomalous coronary artery intervention?